 I’m going to dive right in here for the purpose of this article but some background and stage setting may be useful for anyone just beginning this practice.
 If you have time take a quick read of my article ‘Guide To Becoming Woman & A Reconnection With The Feminine Divine’ to help muse you deeper into your movement practice.

-How to begin a movement therapy practice for the purpose of healing trauma, self-discovery, and developing a deeper and more authentic bodily connection.
+Movement can absolutely be used for physical and/or mental benefits.
+Movement is healing.
+In addition to physical benefits, movement can be used for the purpose of healing trauma, self-discovery, and developing a deeper and more authentic bodily connection.

 First, I’d like you to acknowledge how you are feeling right now.